 An exam preparation tool to help students study by practicing questions from previous exams.

 Problem Roulette delivers past multiple choice exam questions

-Problem Roulette is a free and open source platform for UM instructors
+Problem Roulette is a free platform for UM instructors

 The time you spend on Problem Roulette is flexible to match your interests

 Partner with Problem Roulette

 Step 2: Work with us to import old exam problems.